Outdoor Warning Siren System

-There are four basic criteria that Hamilton County EMHSA uses to activate the sirens:
+There are three basic criteria that Hamilton County EMHSA uses to activate the sirens:

-- A dangerous situation occurs which requires citizens to seek shelter immediately
+- A dangerous situation occurs which requires citizens to seek shelter indoors immediately.

 Hamilton County has the capability of activating all of the sirens at once or by activating one or more of six siren zones.
 All sirens are sounded unless the threat is clearly confined to an individual zone (or zones).
 During a tornado warning, the sirens will be sounded for a three minute duration in ten minute intervals (three minutes on, seven minutes off) for as long as the tornado warning is in effect.
 There is NO “all-clear” siren.

 Basic criteria for cancelling the activation of the Outdoor Warning Sirens include: